Neighborhood-History Quantum Walk: NHQW with left/right symmetric neighborhood

 and the parameter $\theta_{\mathbf{m}}$ is the back-action parameter corresponding to ${\mathbf{m}}$. \end{enumerate} In terms of $R$ and $M$ the scattering is

 Advection, $A$, is given as before, The overall transition is

 In this model, the parameter $\theta_v$ determines the effect of the velocity on the neighborhood memory qubits through the memory operation $M$.
 Also, there are $4$ possible neighborhood memory states, hence the back-action on velocity through the ricochet $R$ is determined by the $4$ back-action parameters $\{\theta_{\mathbf{m}}\}$.
-These give the walk a higher degree of maneuverability than SHQW.
+These give the walk a higher degree of maneuverability than the trivial neighborhood memory-ricochet model.
 The fact that the two stages act independently, however, implies that the particle (velocity) has no ``awareness" of the neighborhood memory state as it operates on them through $M$.
 Similarly, the neighborhood memory state acts on the velocity through $R$ without ``awareness" of the state of the velocity.
-Though this memory-ricochet scattering has more parameters than SHQW, its general behavior is expected to remain similar to that of SHQW.
+Though this memory-ricochet scattering has more parameters than that with the trivial neighborhood, its general behavior is expected to remain similar.

 We now create an NHQW with a scattering built from a basis of unentangled orthogonal vectors of the Hilbert space in eq.~\eqref{eq:fqsq}, i.e., an {\it unentangled orthogonal basis} (UOB).\footnote{The characterization and construction of families of unentangled orthogonal bases (UOB) for multi-qubit systems is in~\cite{lsw:lduobag}.} We call it the {\it UOB-scattering} NHQW.